ORBIT: On-policy Exploration-Exploitation for Controllable Multi-Budget Reasoning: Related Work

 \paragraph{Controllable Reasoning Generation}

-Prior work for reasoning control can be boradly categroized in two main streams (1) \textit{Hard Token Budget Constraint:} A common approach enforces reasoning efficiency through externally specified constraints, most notably by fixing explicit token budgets that cap the length of intermediate reasoning~\cite{muennighoff2025s1simpletesttimescaling, sun2025empirical, aggarwal2025l1controllinglongreasoning, anthropic2025}, relying on an absolute tokenwise budget estimation across all inputs.
-(2) \textit{Discrete-Mode Systems:} offer an intuitional discrete reasoning levels, enabling users to explicitly specify their preference for the efficiency-performance trade-off~\cite{gpt-oss,heThinkDialOpenRecipe2025}, representing a soft form of control based on model's own capability.
+Prior work for reasoning control can be broadly categorized in two main streams (1) \textit{Hard Token Budget Constraint:} A common approach enforces reasoning efficiency through externally specified constraints, most notably by fixing explicit token budgets that cap the length of intermediate reasoning~\cite{muennighoff2025s1simpletesttimescaling, sun2025empirical, aggarwal2025l1controllinglongreasoning, anthropic2025}, relying on an absolute tokenwise budget estimation across all inputs.
+(2) \textit{Discrete-Mode Systems:} Offer intuitional discrete reasoning levels, enabling users to explicitly specify their preference for the efficiency-performance trade-off~\cite{gpt-oss,heThinkDialOpenRecipe2025}, representing a soft form of control based on model's own capability.
+ORBIT falls into this category, controlling reasoning effort relative to the task through explicit mode selection.